Le Phonographique: Legacy

-The Sisters of Mercy song Floorshow was inspired by dances that were commonplace at the club.
+The club was foundational to the emergence of the goth subculture by helping it differentiate itself from the conventions of punk.
+The Sisters of Mercy song "Floorshow" was inspired by dances that were commonplace at the club.
 In an article for Dazed, it was stated that the "two steps forward, two steps back" style of dancing originated at the club, due to the pillar in the centre of its dancefloor.
+The same article also credits the club as invented the snakebite drink.